forlond/phpunit-testing-tools/docs/symfony_form.md

 The default behaviour for the `strict` mode is `true`.

+Notes:

-Note: If you are using `TestFormErrors` within a `TestForm::errors` call, then it is not necessary to call `assert`, the `TestForm::assert` will call it.
+- If you are using `TestFormErrors` within a `TestForm::errors` call, then it is not necessary to call `assert`, the `TestForm::assert` will call it.
+- When a form error matches something expected, that form error is not considered again for the remaining expectations.
+The test fails if the same expectation is added more than once.
+- When a form error is not found for an expectation, then the test fails.